 A few crumbs may seem like nothing to you as you sweep them onto the floor.
 But, to a rodent or other house pest, they are a feast.
 By removing food waste and wiping surfaces with a disinfectant, you’re eliminating the source of food.

-That means other houses will be more attractive for pests than yours.
+That means other houses will be more attractive to pests than yours.

 2. Regular Inspections